 proposed measures to be implemented, in order to ensure that no soil/excavated material is transported on wheels or tracks of vehicles or plant and deposited on the roadway.

-The traffic control plan endorsed by Council shall be implemented, prior to the commencement of any works upon the construction site.
+The plan endorsed by Council shall be implemented, prior to the commencement of any works upon the construction site.

 Note: Any proposed works or placement of plant and equipment and/or materials within any road reserve will require the separate approval of Council, prior to the commencement of such works, pursuant to the provisions of the Roads Act 1993.